github/site-policy/Policies/github-username-policy.md

 productVersions:
   dotcom: '*'
 englishOnly: true
+redirect_from:
+  - /articles/name-squatting-policy/
 ---

-## GitHub Username Policy

 GitHub account names are provided on a first-come, first-served basis, and are intended for immediate and active use.

 #### Name Squatting Policy